ibm-cloud-docs/vpc/block_storage_vpc_expandable_data_volumes.md

 You can't change the volume to a smaller size after you expand its capacity.
 However, if your requirements change, you can expand the same volume again up to the maximum capacity that's available for its profile.

-## Expand Block Storage volumes in the UI
+## Expand Block Storage volumes in the console
 {: #expand-vpc-volumes-ui}
 {: ui}